 Boston pollen forecast — Eastward Ho!
 Country Club – Championship Course neighborhood

-Today (11 July) pollen in Eastward Ho!
-Country Club – Championship Course, Boston is low; grass is low.
-Tomorrow (12 July 2026) levels are similar.
-Over the following five days grass will increase.
+Today (22 August) pollen in Eastward Ho!
+Country Club – Championship Course, Boston is high; ragweed is high; grass is moderate.
+Tomorrow (23 August 2026) levels are similar.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 Developed with support from the European Space Agency (ESA)’s Business Applications and Space Solutions (BASS) team